tmcgilchrist/okra/docs/report-formats.md

 ```
 # Last week

-- My workitem (#123)
+- My objective (#123)
   - @engineer1 (1 day)
-  - Work item 1
+  - Some work

 # Notes
 ...
 ```

 There are a few rules:
-- Each workitem needs an ID (you can refer to the workitem database, or use "New ID" or "No ID" if you don't know the ID)
+- Each objective needs an ID (you can refer to the objective database, or use "New ID" or "No ID" if you don't know the ID)
 - The total time reported must be 5 days (time off or partial work time must be reported)
 - The time must be reported in multiples of 0.5 days

 ### Non-engineering work time

-Special workitems can be used to report the following activities:
+Special objectives can be used to report the following activities:
 - `Community`: Maintenance work that does not fall into any maintenance proposals.
 Discussion on discuss, discord, slack.
 - `Hack`: Hacking Days
 - `Learning`: Attending company-sponsored training, attending Conferences, learning, Mirage/OCaml retreats